rocketryjs/rocketry/docs/troubleshooting.md

 - Make sure your Launchpad is plugged in
 - Make sure your computer installed the drivers automatically or [install them manually](https://us.novationmusic.com/support/product-downloads?product=Launchpad)
 	- On Windows, check for your device in Device Manager.
 I have two devices in Device Manager under *Software Devices* (one for input and one for output, if someone made me guess) and one in *Sound, video and game controllers* for my single Launchpad MK2.
-- Make sure Rocket and `node-midi` sees your device by [Checking Device Information](#checking-device-information)
+- Make sure Rocketry and `node-midi` sees your device by [Checking Device Information](#checking-device-information)

 ## Checking Device Information
-To see your device's name, port numbers, if it's supported, or if Rocket and `node-midi` sees it — You can run a manual integration test to output all of this information and prompt you for things to look at.
+To see your device's name, port numbers, if it's supported, or if Rocketry and `node-midi` sees it — You can run a manual integration test to output all of this information and prompt you for things to look at.

 This test is made for making sure the code doesn't break before publishing updates so it uses some dev dependencies.
 If you only have the production packages installed, also install the dev dependencies.
 ###### Install Development Dependencies